testground/testground/ROADMAP.md

 Maintainers and users have a way to measure and follow Testground's Stability over any "relevant" axis.

-This might combine different languages, runners (k8s, docker, local), and context (developer env, CI env, k8s env).
+This might combine different languages, runners (k8s, docker, local), and contexts (developer env, CI env, k8s env).

-This dashboard will describe, explicitly, what to expect in term of false negatives (when an error is caused by testground itself and not by the plan or the test).
+This dashboard will explicitly describe what to expect regarding false negatives (when an error is caused by Testground itself and not by the plan or the test).

 #### Milestone 2: We have identified and reached our user's stability requirements.
 We resolved "most" of them